webmeshproj/api/README.md

 handle the request when a non-leader can otherwise serve it, use the "prefer-leader" header.

+TODO: This API should be split into generic node functions and those specific to mutating

+mesh state.
+Join/Update/Leave/Snapshot RPCs should be moved to a separate service.

 | Method Name          | Request Type                                                | Response Type                                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |----------------------|-------------------------------------------------------------|-------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Join                 | [JoinRequest](#v1.JoinRequest)                              | [JoinResponse](#v1.JoinResponse)                            | Join is used to join a node to the mesh.
 The joining node will be added to the mesh as an observer, and will be able to query the mesh state, but will not be able to vote in elections.
 To join as a voter pass the as_voter flag.                                                                                                                                                                                                                                                                                 |